awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-connections.md

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the Data Catalog in which the connections reside\.
-If none is supplied, the AWS account ID is used by default\.
+If none is provided, the AWS account ID is used by default\.
 + `ConnectionNameList` – *Required:* An array of UTF\-8 strings, not more than 25 strings\.

   A list of names of the connections to delete\.